 Following is an overview of each procurement team and the types of procurements they manage.

-Tier I of Health Services processes the most complex procurements.
-These include large pharmaceutical delivery contracts to our state's managed care organization procurements.
-Dollar values for these procurements typically range from the hundred-millions to the tens-of-billions.
+Tier I handles the most complex procurements.
+These include large pharmaceutical delivery contracts and our state's managed care organization procurements.
+Dollar values for these procurements range from the hundred-millions to the tens-of-billions.
 Most often, this team solicits via the Request for Proposals method.

 Historically Underutilized Business Program